 Our recommendation: Perfect Keto Base contains no fillers, gums, sugars, or carbs.
 You’ll find the ingredients contain pure ketones — 11.38 grams per serving, in fact.
 It’s made with BHB, created in the USA, and has gone through extensive lab testing for quality.

-Fish oil supplements provide an excellent source of omega-3 fatty acids, a polyunsaturated fat that’s important in a number of body functions.
-There are three primary Omega-3 fatty acids: alpha-linolenic acid (ALA), eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA).
+There are three primary omega-3 fatty acids: alpha-linolenic acid (ALA), eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA).

 Everyone should consider supplementing with collagen, whether you are following keto or not.
 There are 28 different types of collagen, which makes up 30% of the protein in your body.
 Collagen is the main connective tissue found in nail, skin, tendons and cartilage[*].
 Loaded with amino acids, collagen helps repair muscles and keep hair, skin and nails healthy.

 Collagen can help reduce joint pain, improve muscle function and support tendon repair.
 Actually, your tendons are made up of 80% collagen[*].
 If you are combining weight training with a ketogenic diet, collagen will certainly aid in your body’s training and recovery.

 Your heart is a muscle, and it is dependent upon collagen to keep beating.
 Collagen provides structure to the cells and walls of your heart, allowing blood to flow through[*].
 Aging and cardiovascular disease can alter the collagen network in your heart, making supplementation necessary[*].